The Season of Advent – A Time of Getting Ready

 The Advent Wreath represents the circle of the year and the life that endures through winter.
 Its origin lies with pre-Christian Germany and Scandinavia and is associated with the celebration of longer days of light following the winter solstice.
 Traditionally, the Advent Wreath is constructed of a circle of evergreens and three purple candles and one rose candle (for the third Sunday).
 The lighting of the Advent candles reminds us of the promise of the coming of Jesus, the light of the world.

-We will hold our Annual Advent Wreath workshop at St. Andrew’s, Bridgeton, on the first Sunday of Advent, following the 10 am service.
+We hold our Annual Advent Wreath workshop on the first Sunday of Advent, following the 10 am service.
 This is an activity that is especially suitable for families and friends to share.
 Materials will be provided.
 Please sign up in advance.

 When you have constructed your Advent Wreath, place it in a central location in your home and make use of the weekly prayers to observe the Advent Sundays of Hope, Peace, Joy, and Love in your household.